aridutilh/earlume/README.md

 ## 💨 Flow
 - Record an audio sample with Overdub by Descript
+- Get your voice id from them
 - Upload your eBook in PDF format
 - PDF gets converted into text
 - Text gets plugged into Overdub's API
-- Download dub .mp3 audio file
+- Download your .mp3 audio file

 ## 👀 What does this thing look like?